-At Dixons City Academy, the Individual Needs department is made up of the Special Educational Needs Co-ordinator (SENDCo), Assistant SENDCo, IN Tutors, Academy Nurse and Academy Counsellor.
-IN Tutors support students with their academic pathways, small group interventions, and any additional support that may be required, each IN Tutor has an area of expertise that they focus on.
-The IN department, in conjunction with the widerschool, provides a holistic approach to meeting the needs of all students at the Academy.
+At Dixons City Academy, the Individual Needs department is made up of the Special Educational Needs Co-ordinator (SENDCo), Assistant IN Managers, IN Tutors, Academy Nurse and Academy Counsellor.
+IN Tutors support students with their academic pathways, small group interventions, and any additional support that may be required.
+The IN department, in conjunction with the wider school, provides a holistic approach to meeting the needs of all students at the Academy.
 Students with the highest levels of need are allocated a keyworker who will liaise with parents and external agencies as required.
 We do whatever it takes for as long as it takes, when they need it, and because they need it.